 The motion also claimed that Yarbough’s lawyer had provided a constitutionally inadequate legal defense because she failed to call a witness who was in the victims’ apartment the night before the murders.
 The witness had been present when Annie Yarbough, who sold narcotics from the apartment, was threatened with death by a customer who said she had cheated him in a drug deal.

 Yarbough’s new lawyer also sought DNA testing of crime scene evidence, including scrapings from under Annie Yarbough’s fingernails.
 In 2013, the DNA tests on the fingernail scrapings identified the DNA profile of a male that was not Wilson or Yarbough.
 The unknown DNA profile was linked to DNA left at the scene of another murder in Brooklyn in 1999—while Wilson and Yarbough were in prison for their convictions in these three murders.

 In September 2013, Yarbough’s lawyer filed a motion to vacate Yarbough’s convictions.
-On February 6, 2014, the convictions of Yarbough and Wilson were vacated at the request of Kings County District Attorney Kenneth Thompson, who immediately dismissed the charges and both men were released.
+On February 6, 2014, following an investigation by the Kings County District Attorney's Convition Integrity Unit, District Attorney requested that the convictions be vacated.
+The motion was granted, Thompson dismissed the charges and both men were released.

 – Maurice Possley